FlorinTP/vault_raft_localhost/README.md

 8 - Store a secret into apikey with field webapp=testvalueinthefield.

-How to create the Vaul HA Cluster
+How to create the Vault HA Cluster
 Clone the current repository or only the current script create_cluster.sh If the vault directory is present then a cleanu-up is needed.
 In this scenario the script is singaling the vault directory, delete the vault directory and exit.